kinow/protobuf-uml-diagram/README.md

 ### Docker

-Generate UML diagrams from all (uncompiled) `.proto` files in a directory:
+Generate UML diagrams from all (not compiled) `.proto` files in a directory:

 ```
 ./dockerbuild.sh